Prince George's County, Maryland: Regions

 Terrain, culture, and demographics differ significantly by location within the county.
 There are five key regions to Prince George's County: North County, Central County, the Rural Tier, the Inner Beltway, and South County.
 These regions are not formally defined, however, and the terms used to describe each area can vary greatly.
 In the broadest terms, the county is generally divided into North County and South County with U.S. Route 50 serving as the dividing line.

-Southern Prince George's county is also considered to be a part of the Southern Maryland region.
+Southern Prince George's County is also considered to be a part of the Southern Maryland region.

 North County

 Northern Prince George's County includes Laurel, Beltsville, Adelphi, College Park and Greenbelt.
 This area of the county is anchored by the Capital Beltway and the Baltimore–Washington Parkway.
+Hyattsville developed early in the 20th century due to its proximity to rail transportation and U.S. Highway 1.
 Laurel is experiencing a population boom with the construction of the Inter-County Connector.
 The key employers in this region are the University of Maryland, Beltsville Agricultural Research Center, and NASA-Goddard Space Flight Center.
 Areas of geographic distinction include Greenbelt Park, a wooded reserve adjacent to the planned environmental community of Greenbelt, and University Park, a collection of historic homes adjacent to the University of Maryland.
 Riversdale Mansion, along with the historic homes of Berwyn Heights, Mt.
 Rainier and Hyattsville, along with Langley Park are also located in this area.
 Lake Artemesia and the surrounding park were constructed during the completion of the Washington Metro Green Line, and it incorporates a stocked fishing lake and serves as the trail-head for an extensive Anacostia Tributary Trails system that runs along the Anacostia River and its tributaries.
 The south and central tracts of the Patuxent Wildlife Research Center also lie in this part of the county; the north tract lies north of the Patuxent River in Anne Arundel County.

 Central County

 Central County, located on the eastern outskirts of the Capital Beltway, consists of Mitchellville, Woodmore, Greater Upper Marlboro, Springdale, Largo, and Bowie.
 According to the 2010 census, it has generally been the fastest growing region of the county.
-Mitchellville is named for a wealthy African American family, the Mitchells, who owned a large portion of land in this area of the county.
+Mitchellville is named for a wealthy family, the Mitchells, who owned a large portion of land in this area of the county.
 Central Avenue, a major exit off the I-95 beltway, running east to west, is one of two main roads in this portion of the county.
 The other major roadway is Old Crain Highway, which runs north to south along the eastern portion of the county.
 The Newton White Mansion on the grounds is a popular site for weddings and political events.
-Bowie State University and Prince George's Community College are in the Central region.
+Joint Base Andrews, Bowie State University and Prince George's Community College are in the Central region, as well as County government offices.